barrucadu/nixfiles/README.markdown

 It's set up in "erase your darlings" style, so most of the filesystem is wiped on boot and restored from the configuration, to ensure there's no accidentally unmanaged configuration or state hanging around.
+However, it doesn't reboot automatically, because I also use this server for a persistent IRC connection.

 [barrucadu.co.uk]: https://www.barrucadu.co.uk/
 [a bookdb instance]: https://bookdb.barrucadu.co.uk/